cycodehq/cycode-cli/CONTRIBUTING.md

 ```

 The library used for sending requests is [requests](https://github.com/psf/requests).
-To mock requests, we are using [responses](https://github.com/getsentry/responses) library.
+To mock requests, we are using the [responses](https://github.com/getsentry/responses) library.
 All requests must be mocked.

 To see the code coverage of the project, you can run: